 December 23rd, at about 10:00 PM, the Japanese interpreter came and spoke to the ranking American officer about moving the POWs.
 The Japanese loaded the seriously ill POWs into a truck.
 Those remaining behind believed they were taken to Bilibid.
 The remaining POWs were moved to a trade school building in the barrio.

 After 10:00 AM on December 24th, the POWs were taken to the train station.
-The POWs saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
-180 to 200 were packed into steel boxcars with four guards.
+They saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
+180 to 200 POWs were packed into steel boxcars with four guards with them.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
 Ten to fifteen POWs rode on the roofs of the cars along with two guards.
 The guards told these POWs that it was okay to wave to the American planes.

 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.